koos303/dotfiles/README.md

 dotfiles
 ========

 This repository is currently a work in progress, so I'm adjusting this readme more frequently.
+I use a MacBook Air as my development machine, so you might find some things in here that don't work in a standard Linux environment.

 I used a lot of other .dotfiles repositories for my inspiration:
 * https://github.com/cloverinteractive/dotfiles